Mangosteen Ayurveda & Wellness Resort

 Healthy, fresh and delicious

 A famous Sanskrit quotation from the ancient Vedas says “Annam Bramheti Vyajanat” means – Food is a Creator.
 This means that we living beings are creation of food which clearly indicates that “We are what we Eat”.

-With Ayurveda cuisine we try to use the natural elements in food to assist the body in its day to day processes without placing unnecessary strain on our major metabolic organs and simultaneously building body’s own natural strength.
+With Ayurveda cuisine, we use the natural elements in food to assist in the day to day processes of the body without placing unnecessary strain on our major metabolic organs and simultaneously building body’s own natural strength.

 Ayurveda, or traditional Indian medicine, takes a holistic approach to health that looks closely at the effects of diet and other lifestyle factors on your physical, mental and spiritual well-being.
 According to the Ayurvedic system, there is no single diet that is right for everyone.
 The food you eat has either a balancing or aggravating effect on your body, depending on your constitutional type, or “dosha.”

 Ayurveda & Six Tastes (Shad Rasas)

 In Ayurveda cuisine, food is classified by the effect it has on our body.
 There are six primary tastes in Ayurveda cuisine, each representing different types of foods and their individual roles in balancing your dosha.
 Sweet tastes have a strengthening effect, sour tastes stimulate the digestive system, salty tastes maintain your water and electrolyte balance, pungent tastes improve digestion and absorption of nutrients, astringent tastes also help with absorption and bitter taste stimulates all other tastes.
 Having a good understanding about how they relate to our individual constitution can help us make better choices to promote and maintain health.